 A good part of that process took place around a campfire up at Doc’s farm outside of Owego, New York.
 The farm was a largely unimproved 200 acres of evergreens and American hardwoods with a small cabin and a shooting range that Doc leased out for a buck a year to the local sheriff’s department.
-Not too much happened up there most days, other than the consumption of heroic doses of coffee.
-Occasional we had sightings of black bear, which caused some interest and excitement, but mostly if we were up there it was to hang out, shoot guns, or to help Doc spread the coffee grounds he collected from the county jail in a deal to help them reduce their garbage stream and provide him fertilizer.
+Not too much happened up there most days other than the consumption of heroic doses of coffee.
+Occasional we had sightings of black bears, which caused some interest and excitement, but mostly if we were up there, it was to hang out, shoot guns, or help Doc spread the coffee grounds he collected from the county jail in a deal to help them reduce their garbage stream and provide him fertilizer.

 But the farm was also where we’d gather on the Winter Solstice, a day we called Midwinter’s Eve, to make new copper rings, twist ribbons into the colors of the four corners of the universe for hanging in the highest tree while singing until dawn to encourage the sun to return for another year.
-At the farm we’d openly speak of portents and omens.
+At the farm, we’d openly speak of portents and omens.
 We’d cast bones.
-We’d only tinder our fires with goldenrod, and if you had to use more than one match, it foretold dark challenges in the coming year.
+We’d only tinder our fires with Goldenrod, and if you had to use more than one match, it foretold dark challenges in the coming year.
 We spoke of spirits and the soul-stealing witches who haunted our histories.

-One summer John and I even made a half-hearted attempt to learn Seneca.
+One summer, John and I even made a half-hearted attempt to learn Seneca.
 Doc had been working on it for a few years so that he might better understand the Paleolithic origins of the hero-savior-redeemer myth.
 That sounded reasonable, so we gave it a shot.

 Neither John nor I ever got too far past conceptually understanding that each word in an Iroquois language is a complete sentence.
-But one funny phrase does abide in my echoic memory, and that’s the word-sentence: “yeh-nunt’-gwis,” where the “t” is a glottal stop.
+But one funny phrase does abide in my echoic memory, and that’s the word sentence: “yeh-nunt’-gwis,” where the “t” is a glottal stop.